Have a Bachelor’s in another field? Make the change to a career in nursing and earn an MSN from one of our direct entry MSN programs!

-Enter nursing with an MSN in as few as 18 to 20 months of study—just two to four months longer than you would spend earning an accelerated BSN.
+Enter nursing with an MSN in as few as 18 to 24 months of study—just a few months longer than you would spend earning an accelerated BSN.

 Develop patient care, research and leadership skills that extend beyond BSN level—skills employers value.

 Set yourself up to pursue training in an advanced practice registered nurse (APRN) specialty, such as a nurse practitioner, mid-wife, nurse anesthetist, after you graduate.

 To apply to a direct entry/entry-level MSN program, you will need a bachelor’s degree in any field from an accredited college or university.

 A minimum undergraduate GPA of 3.0 on a 4.0 scale